Key Points

-Public Key Infrastructure (PKI) keeps data secure, authenticates identities, and ensures end-to-end encryption.
+Public Key Infrastructure (PKI) enables secure communication by supporting authentication, encryption, and digital signatures through the use of digital certificates. .
 It plays a vital role in securing digital communications and involves a set of roles, policies, hardware, software, and procedures needed to create, manage, distribute, use, store, and revoke digital certificates.
 Essentially, PKI helps safeguard data and ensure secure communications.

 This article defines what PKIaaS is, how it works, its core components, and the benefits it offers.
 The article aims to arm you with the knowledge to understand and appreciate why adopting PKIaaS could be one of the best decisions for your organization.